mfrans1/mfrans1.github.io/_pages/JetLag.md

 **Why JetLag?**<br>

-Many jet tracking algorithms have been developed in the past, but significant limitations still exist:<br>
+Many jet tracking algorithms have been developed in the past, but significant limitations still exist:

-* Many algorithms rely on climate-based parameters to detect jet features (e.g. latitude and wind magnitude thresholds, tropopause height gradient).
+* Most algorithms rely on climate-based parameters to detect jet features (e.g. latitude and wind magnitude thresholds, tropopause height gradient).
 By design, these algorithms cannot be applied to climate studies, and their output is dependent on subjective parameter choices;

   _JetLag employs a non-parametric method by defining jet features as Lagrangian coherent structures_